 What We Fund

-All funding programs support translational research to accelerate the development of therapeutics for neurodegenerative diseases of aging.
+All funding programs support the investigation of novel lifestyle approaches that allow for the maintenance of optimal brain health and/or translational research to accelerate the development of therapeutics for neurodegenerative diseases of aging.

 As the Institute defines it, these diseases include:

 - Vascular contributions to the above diseases (not stroke-mediated vascular disease)

 - Mild cognitive impairment as prodromal to Alzheimer’s disease

 - REM sleep behaviour disorder as prodromal to Parkinson’s disease